LoginRadius/engineering-portal/content/password-secure/index.md

   ```
     PasswordHash = Hash(Password+Salt);
   ```
-**Per password salt :**

-In this implementation every password has it's own random salt, but the question is how we preserve salt for a password?
+**Per password salt:** In this implementation every password has it's own random salt, but the question is how we preserve salt for a password?
 Answer is the salt is appended with password by a separator.
 And on login split that saved string by separator and get hashed password and salt.

 On registration when we save password